-On a similar note, it's best to provide your own transportation to the date, even if it's just taking a cab or the subway.
-While it may seem chivalrous when your date offers to pick you up, you'll be happy you can leave on your own terms if things go south.
+On a similar note, it's best to provide your own transportation to the date, even if it's just taking a cab, the subway or a rideshare.
+While it may seem chivalrous when your date offers to pick you up, you'll be happy you can leave on your terms if things go south.

 6. Stay sober